dmlc/dgl/docs/source/guide/distributed-hetero.rst

 A user can create distributed tensors and distributed embeddings for a particular node type or edge type.
 Distributed tensors and embeddings are split and stored in multiple machines.
 To create one, a user needs to specify how it is partitioned with :class:`~dgl.distributed.PartitionPolicy`.
+By default, DGL chooses the right partition policy based on the size of the first dimension.
+However, if multiple node types or edge types have the same number of nodes or edges, DGL cannot determine the partition policy automatically.
+A user needs to explicitly specify the partition policy.
-Below shows an example of creating a distributed tensor for node type `T0` and store it as node data of node type `T0`.
+Below shows an example of creating a distributed tensor for node type `T0` by using the partition policy for `T0` and store it as node data of `T0`.

 .. code:: python